csrdelft/balins-adventure/readme.md

 ### Setting up

 1. **pyjade has some trouble with django 1.8**
    This might fix it: `pip install --upgrade git+https://github.com/syrusakbary/pyjade.git`
 2. **How do I django???**
    Django has EXCELLENT documentation: https://docs.djangoproject.com/en/1.8/
+3. **How can I CLI???**
+   By default IPython and Django extensions are installed, so you can `./manage.py shell_plus` to open a top-notch shell with autocomplete, colors, great debugging and all the models preloaded.